AfterglowMC/AfterglowMC-Legacy/README.md

 # KNOWN PROBLEMS
 - random crashing upon attempting to load a world via quickplay (Issue with alpha)
 - upon exiting the world3 warning screen, the next button pressed no matter what will lead you back to the main menu instead of continuing as it should.

-## THESE PROBLEMS SHOULD BE FIXED UPON THE NEXT RELEASE!